-Applicants should have a minimum of 80 UCAS points at A-Level or a Level 3 Extended Diploma, plus a satisfactory reference and GCSE English at grade 4 or C or above.
+Applicants should have a minimum of 104 UCAS points at A-Level or a Level 3 Extended Diploma, plus a satisfactory reference and GCSE English at grade 4 or C or above.

 Life experience of mature students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.

 For advanced entry to final stage, a relevant Foundation Degree or HND at merit level or higher is needed.

 If your first language is not English, or you require a Tier 4 student visa to study and do not hold GCSE grade C English or equivalent, you will be required to provide evidence of your English language proficiency level such as International English Language Testing System (IELTS) 6.0 overall (with a minimum 5.5 in each skill).